 My Sister plays, my Daughters can play a little.
-My best friend plays a little, I'm building him one now.
-I just gave a Mini Strat to my 9 year old grandson.
+My best friend plays a little, I'm built him one a few years ago.
+I just gave a Mini Strat to my grandson when he became 9 years old.
 It looks like he will be a player.
 My Nephew plays, damn can he play.
-He is in an up and coming group in Atlanta, 6 Degrees, http://www.6degreesmusic.com/main.htm.
+He is in an up and coming group in Atlanta, 6 Degrees.
 He was a Classical Guitar Major at Florida State University.
 (You wanna be's, get an education.)
 Ya' know, most every body I know can play a little.